SeddonShen/ISSPA/docs/index.md

     details: Remote research and development in the cloud to browse visualization data like point cloud maps.
   - icon: 👨‍💻
     title: Code Tutorials
-    details: Introduces ISSPA in the form of code snippets so that you can use it easily.
+    details: Introduces ISS Cloud in the form of code snippets so that you can use it easily.
   - icon: 🔍
     title: Research Oriented
     details: Create an indoor sand table to simulate corner cases of automated driving, like damaged lane lines, for research.